git4impatient/nifiConcurrencyDuration/README.md

 ToDo
 - add descrition of attached scripts
 - debug this error message parse error: Invalid numeric literal at line 1, column 31416
+- this will not handle a process group that only has processors - it needs a sub-process group